 1) A web marketing company aggregating data from various sources (web analytics tools, digital ad platforms, CRM systems), and offering monthly reports to their clients.

-2) A consultancy offering in its own brand, value added data and reporting to its clients.
+2) A consultancy offering in its own brand, value-added data and reporting to its clients.

-3) A financial portfolio management firm that needs to provide each of their clients a comprehensive overview of their portfolio at any given time, and at the same time, maintain each client’s data in secure, insulated compartments.
+3) A financial portfolio management firm that needs to provide each of its clients a comprehensive overview of their portfolio at any given time, and at the same time, maintain each client’s data in secure, insulated compartments.

 II.
 Seamless or Embedded BI implementation:

 This approach comes in handy when an organization who is typically an ISV (independent software vendor), has an existing web application or software that caters to multiple users and needs to offer powerful BI/reporting capabilities within their application without having to build one in-house.

 End users would first log in at the ISV’s web application, and click on a link or tab to access the BI/reports module.
 This module would actually be a re-branded instance of the BI solution, integrated within the existing web application.

 The BI/reports module would be embedded in the ISV’s web app, and show up like a native feature.
 The integration between the web app and the white label BI solution would be entirely managed behind the scenes.
 A big advantage of this approach is that users would not be required to put in a separate set of credentials to access the embedded reports, which are served by the BI solution provider.